Q&A from “The Great Search Engine Debate - Elasticsearch, Solr or Vespa?” Meetup

 On January 28th, 2021, at 17:00 CET, Charlie Hull from OpenSource Connections hosted The Great Search Engine Debate - Elasticsearch, Solr or Vespa? - a meetup on Haystack LIVE!, with Anshum Gupta, VP of Apache Lucene, Josh Devins from Elastic and Jo Kristian Bergum from Vespa.

 So many great questions were asked that there was no time to go through them all.
 This blog post addresses the Vespa-related questions, with quicklinks into the recording for easy access.
 We have also extracted the unanswered questions from the chat log, linking to Vespa resources.
 Please let us know if this is useful.
-Feel free to follow up with the Vespa Team using the resources at https://vespa.ai/support, including the Gitter live chat.
+Feel free to follow up with the Vespa Team using the resources at https://vespa.ai/support, Gitter live chat.
 You will also find us in the #vespa channel of Relevance Slack.
 You can also find Charlie’s summary post at Solr vs Elasticsearch vs Vespa – what did we learn at The Great Search Engine Debate?.

 - Vespa has a great toolbox for modern retrieval, state-of-the-art retrieval/ranking with Machine Learning